 COVID-19 Travel Information

 The move to Alert Level 1 means our trips can run without restrictions, provided any given guest is in New Zealand to start their trip.
-Obviously we don’t know when and how the government will relax the border restrictions currently in place, but our best *guess* - and it’s only a guess - is that people from some countries will be able to come to New Zealand freely sometime later this year, that others may need a mandatory 14-day government-supervised quarantine stay in Auckland first…and, of course, it’s possible some guests can’t come to New Zealand at all, until a bit later on.
-These are government decisions, not ours, and New Zealand government policy is changing rapidly as the Covid-19 pandemic evolves, so it ain’t over till it’s over!
+As for getting into New Zealand, we don’t know when and how the government will relax the border restrictions currently in place.
+Our best guess - and it’s only a guess - is that people from some countries will be able to come to New Zealand freely sometime later this year, that others may need a mandatory 14-day government-supervised quarantine stay in Auckland first…and, of course, it’s possible some guests can’t yet come to New Zealand at all, until a bit later on.
+These are government decisions, not ours, and New Zealand government policy is changing rapidly as the Covid-19 pandemic evolves, so we are monitoring everything closely.

 Any questions?
 Get in touch!